1-AlenToma/react-smart-state/README.md

 I have looked at state management libraries like redux, atom etc and each of them takes to much code/work to create and manage, this is why I built this library.

+This library also able to handle working in devoloped mode. no need to reload the application each time you change your code.

 [![NPM](https://img.shields.io/npm/v/react-smart-state.svg)](https://www.npmjs.com/package/react-smart-state) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Install